salekmia/world-travel-client/README.md

 <h3>Firebase:</h3>

 I include firebase authentication in react project.
 There are two type authentication.
 One is email-password sign in and another is google sign in method.

+<h3>Firebase:</h3>

+For create a form I used react hook form.
+Becouse it's very easy and it save a lot of time.
+If I use react hook form I don't have to use useState to take every single input value.